 - Combine dry ingredients with butter, then add dissolved baking soda.

-- Cover and chill for 10-15 minutes to firm up the dough, then remove and score down the middle and across to make 8-10 squares (you'll use these lines for clean cuts after it's done baking).
+- Cover and chill for 10-15 minutes to firm up the dough, then remove the oatcakes and score down the middle and across to make 8-10 squares (you'll use these lines for clean cuts after it's done baking).

 - Bake for 12-15 minutes until they are golden brown.
 They should be crisp and crunchy, not chewy.